If your property is connected to a communal or district heating system, we will include the cost of heating and hot water in your service charges.

 We started to install heating and hot water meters to our properties and estates after the government brought in new rules (opens new window) for communal heating suppliers in December 2014.

-The new regulations aim to promote energy efficiency by ensuring providers give their customers more detail as to how much energy they are using.
+The new regulations aim to promote energy efficiency by ensuring providers give their customers more detail about how much energy they are using.

-Where possible, individual meters have been installed to properties measuring exactly how much heating and hot water is used by an individual flat.
-Where it is currently not feasible, or cost effective to install an individual meter, we have ensured a block meter is in place which measures how much heating and hot water is used by the block.
+Where possible, individual meters have been installed in properties to measure exactly how much heating and hot water is used by an individual flat.
+Where it is currently not feasible or cost effective to install an individual meter, we have ensured a block meter is in place which measures how much heating and hot water is used by the block.

 We are continuing to install more individual meters where possible as part of planned major works upgrades.

 For help and advice on ways to reduce your heating and hot water usage, please take a look at our general energy saving advice guide in the box to the right.
-We also have specific user guides for the individual metered systems - one for Cyclo Control electric heating, and one for Heat Interface Units (HIUs).
+We also have specific user guides for individually metered systems - one for Cyclo-Control electric heating, and one for Heat Interface Units (HIUs).